stonemax/acme2/docs/README.md

 In the following, we take `www.example.com` as an example.

 #### 5.1. http-01
-As this type, Let's Encrypt will access an specific file under web server to verify domain.
+As this type, Let's Encrypt will access a specific file under web server to verify domain.
 As this time, the `$challenge` info is like bellow.

 ```php